 The burlesque, cabaret and variety show returns for another year.
 Bold and memorable performances make up a programme that is recognised as one of the most prestigious of its kind internationally.
 Since its debut in 2007, the festival has built on its reputation every year continuing to attract international audiences of burlesque fans and intrigued newcomers to the genre.
 Whatever your knowledge, the festival is choreographed to astound, entice and entrance; pushing the boundaries of burlesque and the expectations of the audience.

-Now in its ninth year, Alchemy returns to the Southbank Centre celebrating South Asia and its cultural connections to the UK.
+Now in its 10th year, Alchemy returns to the Southbank Centre celebrating South Asia and its cultural connections to the UK.
 Over 11 days, the largest festival of South Asian culture outside of the subcontinent will feature the thought provoking work and ideas of both British and international artists.
 Themes of art, politics and society are explored through its multidisciplinary programme comprised of dance, music, theatre, visual art, comedy and literature.